A sheetfed scanner is a device that scans loose sheets of paper, business cards and receipts generally at a very fast speed.

 Also Read: Flatbed vs Sheetfed Scanners

-List of Best Sheetfed Scanners
+List of Best Sheetfed Scanners in 2020

 - Epson WorkForce ES-400 – Recommended Sheetfed Scanner